 An unforeseen gift for many during these months, has meant time for exercise.
 Movement matters and exercising more is vital in all aspects of our physical and emotional health.
 Families walking together, playing outdoors and creating new exercise habits has been a silver lining during these past months.
 Keeping those habits as priorities are what will keep you healthy in the long run and provide a return

 Into the Woods

 Not only does getting outside provide essential Vitamin D which is critical to our immune system but spending time in the woods offers additional health supporting benefits.
 Time spent in the woods can help lower blood pressure, reduce stress, improve mood, sleep and energy levels.
 In addition, trees generate oils that evaporate into the air called phytoncides.
 These oils have antimicrobial and antiviral properties to help protect the plants and when breathed in, some studies show that it increases NK (natural killer) activity in the body which are what attacks virus infected cells.

-For some, the stay at home orders, slowing down the pace of life, working from home, more time outdoors, has had a beneficial effect on sleep patterns.
+For some, slowing down the pace of life, working from home, more time outdoors, has had a beneficial effect on sleep patterns.
 Sleep is the critical time when the body repairs, recovers and restores itself.
 Sacrificing sleep, cutting corners, burning the candle at both ends is no longer an option if you want to keep a healthy immune system.
 Keep quality sleep a priority.
 Some simple things to tweak to improve your sleep include, keeping electronics out of your bedroom, eliminating light sources like alarm clocks and having a regular wind down routine.